Mooler0410/puguJin/_pages/about.md

 Hi there!

-I am currently a 4th-year Ph.D. student in the <a href="https://engineering.tamu.edu/cse/index.html" target="_blank">Department of Computer Science and Engineering</a> at <a href="https://www.tamu.edu" target="_blank">Texas A&M University</a>.
+I am currently a 3rd-year Ph.D. student in the <a href="https://engineering.tamu.edu/cse/index.html" target="_blank">Department of Computer Science and Engineering</a> at <a href="https://www.tamu.edu" target="_blank">Texas A&M University</a>.
 I am working at the DATA Lab under the supervision of Prof. <a href="https://cs.rice.edu/~xh37/index.html" target="_blank">Xia (Ben) Hu</a>.

-My research interests lie in the general area of data mining and machine learning.
+My research interests lie in the general area of machine learning, NLP and data mining.